Acquiring Editor: Laurie Matheson

 African American Music in Global Perspective

-Series Editor: Portia K. Maultsby
+Series Editors: Portia K. Maultsby and Eileen M. Hayes

 See our featured title flyer here.